KDE/documentation-develop-kde-org/content/hig/status_changes.md

 ## System Tray icons
 System Tray icons can be annoying to users, who generally expect apps to quit when their windows are closed.
-The status monitoring functions that are typically provided by System Tray icons are better implemented with deeper system integration:
+The status monitoring functions typically provided by System Tray icons are better implemented with deeper system integration:

 - Task Manager badges can show a count of unread messages.
 - Task Manager progress bars and system notifications can show job progress.